abeahmed/cse15l-lab-reports/LabReport1.md

 ## 2. **Login to remote machine using SSH**: ##

+First, open your computer's command line interface tool (Command Prompt on Windows, Terminal on Mac)

+(The commands shown in this example were run on a mac)

 Type this command into the terminal:
 > `ssh cs15lwi23ard@ieng6.ucsd.edu` (Replacing "ard" with account-specific letters)